k2evil/ip_detector_clean/README.md

 A Flutter clean architecture sample project, that fetchs user ip.

+## Features

+- Fetches the user's IP address from the network.

 ## Getting Started

 This project is a starting point for a Flutter application.